-Since release the SDK we've had a few questions about debug vs pre-release vs release mode (production) enclaves.
+Since releasing the Intel® Software Guard Extensions (Intel® SGX) SDK, we've had a few questions about debug vs pre-release vs release mode (production) enclaves.

 - Debug Enclaves are created with the ATTRIBUTES.DEBUG bit set.
 This field appears in the output of the EREPORT instruction REPORT.ATTRIBUTES (see Enclave Data Structures chapter in the Intel x86 Software Developers Manual).
 The debug bit is not measured as part of the build process so Debug and Production enclaves can have the same measurement.

 - Keys returned by the EGETKEY instruction leaf in debug enclaves are different for the same enclave in production mode.